exit site

 5. Attend the Hearing

 • At the hearing, both you and the alleged offender may present evidence and testimony.
 Bring any supporting documents, witnesses, or proof of the violence to strengthen your case.
+You may bring a support person or an advocate with you into the courtroom.
+Witnesses will only enter the courtroom when they are called to testify; they will have to wait outside of the courtroom for the rest of the hearing.

 6. Obtain the Order

-• The order may include provisions such as prohibiting contact, requiring the offender to stay away from your home or workplace, and other necessary protections.
+• If the court finds sufficient evidence, a Sexual Violence Protective Order will be issued.
+The order may include provisions such as prohibiting contact, requiring the offender to stay away from your home or workplace, and other necessary protections.

 7. Enforce and Renew the Order